How to Ride

 - For safety reasons, our Bus Operators are not allowed to re-open the doors or return to the curb once they depart.
 For your safety never chase after or pound on the bus after it pulls away from the curb.
 Don’t worry, another bus will be along shortly!

-- If using a mobility device, please review your mobility device owner's for safety warnings – including its use on a transit vehicle.
+- If using a mobility device, please review your mobility device owner's manual for safety warnings – including its use on a transit vehicle.

 Getting Off the Bus

 - Time to Stop: When you get near your stop, just pull the cord above the window or press the yellow strip along the window.

 - Grab Your Stuff: Make sure you have all your belongings as the bus gets close to your destination.